-So, you’ve taken your fitness activity check in your Evergreen Life app, and there are a few things that you may want to improve or change about your current fitness levels.
+If you’ve taken your fitness activity check in your Evergreen Life app, there may notice a few things that you may want to improve or change about your current fitness levels.
 In this article, we’ll address the aspects covered in the questionnaire to help you understand more about each area so you can decide where you might want to focus your attention.

 5 key fitness elements